 Wi-Fi & Wired Internet access in Prague

 Fast Internet access is widely available in Prague.
-Internet enabled devices easily pick up connections to Vodafone, T-Mobile, France Telecom, Deutsche Telekom, O2 and other international and local networks.
+Internet enabled devices can connect to Vodafone, T-Mobile, France Telecom, Deutsche Telekom, O2 and other networks.

 Most hotels, apartments and hostels in Prague offer free Wi-Fi or wired Internet access.

-Almost all restaurants listed on Prague Experience offer free Wi-Fi, plus many pubs, bars & cafés, for example Jama Pub near Wenceslas Square and Hangar Bar in the Old Town.
+Almost all restaurants listed on Prague Experience offer free Wi-Fi, as do many pubs, bars & cafés, for example Jama Pub near Wenceslas Square and Hangar Bar in the Old Town.
 There is also free Wi-Fi at Starbucks and Costa Coffee outlets.

 International Dialling Code for Czech Republic: +420